 Who is eligible for Medicaid in Florida?

 To qualify for federal funding, state Medicaid programs are required to cover certain populations, such as low-income children and pregnant women.
 States can also choose to cover optional coverage groups, like low-income adults without dependents.
 Each state sets its own income limits for qualification, and can exceed minimum levels set by the federal government.
-Since Florida has not expanded Medicaid, non-disabled adults under age 65 who don’t have dependents are not eligible for Medicaid in Florida, regardless of how low their income is.
+Florida’s Medicaid/CHIP eligibility standards (including a built-in 5% income disregard) are as follows:

 - Pregnant women: 196% of FPL (this coverage continues for 12 months after the baby is born)